Canada’s Black Justice Strategy: Frequently Asked Questions

 Read the Steering Group’s report: A Roadmap for Transformative Change: Canada’s Black Justice Strategy.

-The Strategy will aim to ensure equal treatment for all people in Canada by confronting anti-Black racism and systemic discrimination.
-The successful implementation of the Strategy could help increase confidence that the justice system is fair and equal for all people in Canada.
+The Strategy aims to ensure equal treatment for all people in Canada by confronting anti-Black racism and systemic discrimination.
+Everyone in Canada has a stake in the Strategy – the implementation of the Strategy will help increase confidence that the justice system is equal for all people in Canada.